WillsHarris/Homework_WHH/Unit_2_The_VBA_of_Wall_Street/README.md

 * Applies conditional formatting to highlight positive change in green and negative change in red.

 *  Returns the stock with the "Greatest % increase", "Greatest % Decrease" and "Greatest total volume".

+The VBA script and snapshots of the analysis are provided